 Why Comparing Human Intelligence to AI Like Measuring Height Misses the Mark

-Treating intelligence as a straight ladder—with humans now nervously checking if AI is about to climb past us—sells both ourselves and the technology short.
+Treating intelligence as a straight ladder—with humans nervously checking whether AI is about to climb past us—sells both ourselves and the technology short.
 The real story isn’t a race to the top; it’s that the metric is wrong.
-Human intelligence isn’t a one-dimensional trait.
-It fuses logic, creativity, empathy, intuition, and the messy unpredictability of conscious experience.
-When we compare AI “intelligence” to our own, we’re not charting inches on a doorframe—we’re comparing a chess engine to a jazz musician or a therapist.
+Human intelligence is not a one-dimensional trait.
+It fuses logic, creativity, empathy, intuition, bodily experience, social learning, memory, moral judgment, and the messy unpredictability of conscious life.

 How Recent AI Advances Spark Anxiety About Human Uniqueness